fluxionary/minetest-ethereal/README.md

 ### 1.28

- - Added new Meditteranean biome with Lemon and Olive trees (thanks Felfa)
+ - Added new Mediterranean biome with Lemon and Olive trees (thanks Felfa)
  - Added Candied Lemon and Olive Oil items and recipe
  - Rewrite stairs and add auto-select function
  - Added Lemonade